April 23, 2026

 6. Final verdict

-• You want a lender that explicitly positions itself around hire purchase and leasing for asset acquisition rather than generic business loans
+• you want a lender visibly focused on hire purchase and leasing for business asset acquisition

 Choose Close Brothers Asset Finance if: